 What Is High Blood Sugar?

 Blood sugar (glucose) level is the quantity of sugar or glucose in the blood.
-Glucose (a sugar) comes from the foods we consume, and is created and stored in our bodies.
+Glucose (a sugar) comes from the foods we consume and is created and stored in our bodies.
 Think of glucose as the body’s fuel: It fuels the cells in the body and is transported to each cell via the bloodstream.
+When glucose enters your body’s cells, it gives you energy and supports your organs and tissues so that you can work, function, and be productive.
+Glucose fuels your muscles for physical activity and supports your ability to think clearly.

-Having a high concentration of sugar in your blood for a long time could cause some serious health issues if left untreated.
-Hyperglycemia may cause damage to vessels that provide blood to vital organs which can increase your risk for heart disease, kidney disease, nerve and vision problems, and stroke.
+Having high blood sugar for a long time causes serious health issues if left untreated.
+Hyperglycemia may cause inflammation inside of blood vessels causes them to clog.
+Poor blood flow from clogged arteries causes heart disease, kidney disease, nerve and vision problems, and stroke (serious brain injury).

 Blood sugar levels are considered high when they are above your target range (this target range should be provided by your healthcare provider).